TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 The doors hissed open.
 She vanished into the grey November afternoon.

-But not before tossing one last sentence over her shoulder, half-laugh, half-challenge:
+But not before tossing one last sentence over her shoulder, half-laugh, half-snarky-challenge:

 "You don't really believe in a sky-daddy, do you?"